UoMResearchIT/r-tidyverse-digital-humanities/_episodes/99-function.md

 information later and re-run our analysis again.
 We may also obtain similar data from a different source in the future.

-In this lesson, we'll learn how to write a function so that we can repeat several operations with a single command.
+In this episode, we'll learn how to write a function so that we can repeat several operations with a single command.

 > ## What is a function?